globus-gladier/gladier-patterns-examples-2022/README.md

 ### BraggNN flow

-The BraggNN flow uses the pyTorch for training the network, and requires the following dependencies for its compute endpoint:
+The BraggNN flow uses pyTorch for training the network, and requires the following dependencies for its compute endpoint:

 ```bash